FuelLabs/sway/docs/src/blockchain-development/storage.md

 }
 ```

-* Making sure to initialize the storage map using `new()` in some contract method before using it:
+* Initializing the storage map exactly once using `new()` in some contract method before using it:

 ```sway
 fn init() {